 Keep a strong momentum

-From your initial introduction to cementing yourself as a key vendor within FinServ, building and maintaining relationships and open lines of communication are key.
+From your initial introduction to cementing yourself as a key vendor within FinServ, building and maintaining relationships and open lines of communication are key to selling your financial services technology.
 Starting from day one, be ready to paint a curated and long-term picture of your solution’s value and stay true to your commitment to evolve.
 While banking itself may be about transactions, working with the FinServ industry is all about relationships.